shubhamtanwar23/Udacity/Intro to Relational Database/tournament/README.md

 tournament.sql
-	This file contains the create query for two tables i.e player and matches
+	This file contains the create query for two tables i.e player and matches.